AyeshaIrshad1337/NLP/README.md

 Universal Sentence Encode model is based on transfer learning and is a sentence-level encode.
 It encodes text to high dimensional vectors and finds application in text classification, semantic similarity, clustering and more.
 **It is trained on Wikipedia, web news, web question-answer pages and discussion forums**
 **You will find its code in USE.ipynb**
+## Transformer (Day 32):
+There are many models offered with sentence-transformers that can be used to generate embeddings.
+Different models are suitable for different applications.
+**You will find transformer code in transformer.ipynb**